Kaholo/kaholo-cli/README.md

 * Source code directory - will zip it and upload the zip file.

 if no path specified, using current working directory.

+**Notice**: The plugin's code will not be loaded by the agent straight away.
+It's always a good idea to restart the agent(s) after the plugin is uploaded.